 9. Burnet

-Burnet has been officially recognized by the Texas legislature as the “Bluebonnet Capital of Texas,” and most Texans consider it one of the best places in Texas for bluebonnets.
+The Texas legislature has designated Burnet as the “Bluebonnet Capital of Texas,” and most Texans think it’s one of the best places in the state to see bluebonnets.
 It has some of the most beautiful lakes in Texas, too.

 Burnet celebrates its title with the annual Bluebonnet Festival, which always takes place the second weekend in April.
 The event is one of the largest Bluebonnet Festivals in the state, drawing 35,000 people annually.
 With live music, a carnival, food, races of all kinds, and lots and lots of shopping, you’re sure to find an activity or two that you’ll enjoy.